brandonrunyon/py_smtp2sms/README.md

 ##what is py_smtp2sms?

-###py_smtp2sms is a python application development framework that makes handling sms in a project easier for developers by handling sms gateway routing of smtp formated messages from your email server to desired providers.
+###py_smtp2sms is a python application that makes handling sms in a project easier for developers by handling sms gateway routing of smtp formated messages from your email server to desired providers.

 ###Currently py_smtp2sms is in development, the enclosed files demonstrate minimal functionality and extensibility of the basic engine.